UnicycleBloke/yagl/README.md

 The software architecture is closely modeled on the structure of a GRF file.
 The following sections give an overview of the GRF contents to help make sense of the code.

 The format of a GRF file is pretty simple: it is nothing more than a long list of variable length records.
-Some of the records are pseudo-sprites (Action01, Action02, ... in the NewGRF specs) containing information about how various features of the game should behave, which sprites to draw, and many other things.
+Some of the records are pseudo-sprites (Action01, Action02, ... in the NewGRF specs) containing information about how various aspects of the game should behave, which sprites to draw, and many other things.
 The rest of the records are binary blobs containing mostly images (RealSprites), but sometimes sound effects.
 The GRF file comes in two distinct formats: Container1 and Container2.

 ### Container1 format

-Container1 files intersperse the RealSprites among the peudo-sprites.
+Container1 files intersperse the RealSprites among the pseudo-sprites.
 They directly follow the pseudo-sprite to which they "belong".
 For example, Action01 defines M sets of N sprites each.
 The Action01 record is followed by MxN RealSprite records.
 Action01 can be thought of as a notional container, owner or parent of those MxN sprites.
 The Action01 is a parent record, and the RealSprites are its children.
 Action05, Action0A and one or others follow the same pattern.
 Action11 is similar, but its child records are sound effects.
 We can represent this as a two-tier structure as follows: child records are indented under their parents:

 ```bash
 Action14